Dreambound

 To become a certified respiratory therapist, you must complete the necessary education and training requirements.
 Here is a step-by-step guide on how to obtain your respiratory therapist certification:

-5. Advanced Certification: If you wish to specialize in a specific area of respiratory therapy, such as neonatal care or critical care, you can pursue advanced certifications.
-These certifications require additional education and training and can enhance your career opportunities.
+5. Consider advanced certifications: If you're interested in specializing in a particular area of respiratory therapy, such as neonatal care or critical care, you can pursue advanced certifications.
+These certifications require additional education and training beyond the CRT exam and can open up specialized career opportunities.

 How do I get a job as a Respiratory Therapist?